About Dr Christine Williams

 Dr Williams’ principal clinical role is to provide assessment, treatment and management of a wide range of psychiatric disorders in childhood and adolescence.

-Dr Williams was appointed as a National Health Service Consultant Psychiatrist in Child, Adolescent and Family Psychiatry in Peterborough (North West Anglia Health Care Trust) in 1994 and has worked as an independent consultant for nearly ten years.
+Dr Williams was appointed as a National Health Service Consultant Psychiatrist in Child, Adolescent and Family Psychiatry in Peterborough (North West Anglia Health Care Trust) in 1994 and has worked as an independent consultant for more than ten years.
 Her NHS duties also involved being clinical tutor in North West Anglia and an Associate Training Program Director in Cambridgeshire and Peterborough Mental Health Partnership Trust; undertaking a range of managerial duties within the NHS and sole consultant responsibility for a Tier 4 in-patient unit in the public sector.
 Working entirely within the independent sector, Dr Williams continues to enjoy good working relationships with her colleagues and participation in 360-degree feedback processes, including for and beyond her annual appraisal, has consistently revealed positive feedback from patients and their families.
 She regularly undertakes continuing professional development and peer appraisal and has been successfully revalidated by the General Medical Council.

 She has significant experience in psychopharmacology, particularly in the treatment of mood disorders, anxiety disorders including obsessive compulsive disorder, Attention Deficit Disorder with/without Hyperactivity and management of Autistic Spectrum Disorders.
 She is trained in both the Autism Diagnostic Interview and the Autism Diagnostic Observational Schedule.
 She also has extensive experience in diagnosing and treating young people with learning difficulties presenting with mental health issues.